ana-512-git/text-based-game-XAMK/README.md

 + Unity

 ### Installation
-The game was designed in Windows, for windows (a Linux alternative is still to be built).
+The game was designed in Windows, for Windows (a Linux alternative is still to be built).
 To start playing, clone the repo locally and go to the "Build" folder.
 Then, run the .exe file and enjoy!